-Prior to her success, she needed to know how to dehydrate potatoes for stringing into a necklace so she dropped me an email.
+Prior to her necklace-making success, she needed to know how to dehydrate potatoes for stringing into a necklace so she dropped me an email.

 Well, to be honest, I didn't know a thing about it, so Janetta promised to try her hand with the necklaces on her own.

+NOTE: She doesn't currently have a dehydrator.
+So she did the next best thing.
 She used her regular oven, set at 170°F for two hours.
 She then left the potatoes in the oven until the next day.

-Janetta says "They turned out like rocks but I guess that isn't bad!"
-She also noted that she should have cut the potatoes into larger pieces (even though she did consider shrinkage), they did dry too small, in her opinion.
+She also noted that she should have cut the potatoes into larger pieces (even though she did consider shrinkage), as they did dry too small, in her opinion.

 Janetta also thinks that the beads were too small and some got lost in the potato indentations!